m-wrona/cluster-seed/README.md

   - "10.10.2.30:{{ logstash_fwd_port }}"
 ```

+You can decide whether you want to send logs to all nodes of monitoring clusters or just single one.

+Elasticsearch will dispatch log information inside monitoring cluster anyway.

+However it's safer to send logs to at least two monitoring nodes just to be sure that they are handled

+even when monitoring cluster is only partially operational.

+Set-up of monitoring cluster can be checked in repository [cluster-monitoring-seed](https://github.com/m-wrona/cluster-monitoring-seed)

+***Note:***

 Make sure that proper certificate is used on your production environment for logs forwarding.

 Like always for local environment sample certificate is provided.

-Set-up of monitoring cluster can be checked in repository [cluster-monitoring-seed](https://github.com/m-wrona/cluster-monitoring-seed)

 # Ansible - common commands